20 Types of Caterpillars in New Jersey

 15. Spotted Apatelodes Caterpillar

-The spotted Apatelodes caterpillar is black and yellow types of caterpillars in New Jersey with rows of yellow spots.
+The spotted Apatelodes caterpillar is a black and yellow type in New Jersey with rows of yellow spots.
 It can grow up to one inch long.
 The spotted apatelodes feed on plants’ leaves but are not considered harmful.

 They can be found on various plants, including willow and aspen trees, grape vines, fruit trees, roses, and clover plants.
 They are most active from late May through July and sometimes into early August.